Racopokemon/ImageSort/README.md

   * 127/238 images and a bar (also for the filtered view)
 * Menu bar
   * only visible in window mode
-  * can rename folders (1, 2, 3, a, b, c) and change quantity
+  * can rename folders (1, 2, 3, a, b, c) and change quantity of copy and move options
   * also rename button there
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).